Defending False Domestic Violence Claims and Accusations in NC

 How an Accusation of Domestic Violence Affects Divorce and Child Custody

 If you have been found responsible for an act of domestic violence against your spouse or other family members, a judge will consider the situation during divorce and child custody proceedings.
-When determining an equitable distribution of property and debts, a judge may make a decision that is more beneficial to the alleged victim of domestic violence.
+When defending false domestic violence claims, it is crucial to have legal representation to protect your rights.
+During the equitable distribution of property and debts, a judge may make a decision that is more beneficial to the alleged victim of domestic violence.
 Victims of domestic violence are not required to provide an address during divorce proceedings, and they may maintain a higher level of privacy.

 During child custody hearings, a judge will consider any allegations of domestic violence.
 Children who were the victims of domestic violence or who were even exposed to spousal violence may need a higher level of protection.
 The court may order supervised visitation or remove custody from a person found guilty of domestic violence.